 I want everyone to feel like this.
 To travel to places unknown to you.
 To see a world filled with beauty, wonder, and adventure.
 To meet and learn about other cultures on a deeper level.
 To hear joyous greetings at your arrival and maybe get giant lollipops.

 When I got my wings I started seeing all the things – amazing things!
-Like Madrid and black sand beaches and Chicago.
+Like Madrid, the black sand beaches of the Canary Islands, and Chicago.
 I was unstoppable.

-You’re tougher than you know, softer than you realize, and have a capacity to eat far more than you ever dreamed.
+You’re tougher than you know, softer than you realize, and have the capacity to eat far more than you ever dreamed.

 You make new friends, find out who you are, and plumb the depths of your creativity.